-Mapillary for Drivers is an app for completing tasks that are part of Capture Projects, a tool that lets organizations collect fresh street-level imagery and map data in an area.
-By dividing an area into smaller tasks that several drivers can work on simultaneously, it’s possible to quickly and systematically cover an area with street-level imagery and access map data from that area.
+Mapillary Driver is an app for completing tasks that are part of Capture Projects, a tool that lets organizations collect fresh street-level imagery in an area by dividing it into smaller tasks that several drivers can work on simultaneously.

 This article will go over the following: